mitesh1612/blog/_posts/2021-03-26-storage-container-with-files.md

 comments: true
 ---

 I know, I know, this is a really specific problem.
-But one that I encountered and would like to share how I solve it.
+But one that I encountered, and when I Googled/Bing'd it, I was not able to find any way to do it.
+I was able to fix it, and you might too, but I thought I should use my blog to share how I solved it, hoping it might come in handy who wants to achieve something similar.
 If you have alternate or downright better ways to do it, please feel free to add them in comments.

 So I was writing some ARM (Azure Resource Manager) templates and I wanted to create a Azure Data Lake Storage Account (I'll use ADLS subsequently, since the full name is a handful otherwise) and a blob container as well.
-But I wanted this template to also populate the blob container with some existing files.
+But I wanted this template to also populate the blob container with some existing files that lie at a public URL.

 Usually, for this, first you need to create the Azure Storage Account and Container using an ARM template and then copy your files manually using any of the the various options available (Upload from portal, Storage Explorer, Azure CLI, Azure Powershell), but I wanted my ARM template to do this, since I wanted to automate of creating an already "initialized" container state without manual intervention.
 For that, I dipped my toes into what ARM providers, [Deployment Scripts](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template).